bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/producer/README.md

 * The login URL for the management web application will be http://localhost:15672/
 * Login username and password should be "guest"
 3. Send your message
 * To test your implementation you can run `publish.py`.
-It will import your newly created class from the source file `producer_sol.py`
+It will import your newly created class from the source file `producer_sol.py` in the `solution` directory.
 4. Check Message Rates
 * Return to the RabbitMQ website.
 * Look Under the Overview Tab for message rates to verify that a message was sent.
 Your message rate should look like the image below.